edangx100/Recipe-Meal-Planner-A2A-MCP/README.md

 **MCP Integration:**
 - **MCP Client** - Used in `langgraph_agent_mcp.py` to connect to MCP server for recipe data access
 - **MCP Server** (`recipe_mcp_server.py`) - Provides 6 tools and 2 resources for recipe database operations
-- **Protocol-based decoupling** - No direct imports of `recipes.py`, all access via standardized MCP protocol

 #### MCP Server Tools